 1. Search by Keyword

 An exact match ranks higher than a partial one.
 Therefore, assets that have the exact keyword in their title, description, tags, or metadata, will rank higher.
+For custom metadata date properties, please search in the yyyy-mm-dd format.

 We suggest you review the suggested tags if you have this feature enabled.
 Some suggested tags might not be relevant to the asset, which might affect the search results.